usd-wg/assets/full_assets/ElephantWithMonochord/Readme.md

 ## Shading

-The model uses the same texture for diffuseColor and emission.
+The model uses the same texture for `diffuseColor` and `emission`.
 This creates an apperance of being "unlit", with no actual Unlit shading model currently being available in QuickLook.

+## Problem: Audio plays faster/slower

+Some viewers ignore audio bitrate and instead assume a specific bitrate.
+The MP3 used here is an 48KHz file; QuickLook always assumes 48KHz, so 44.1KHz files will play incorrectly.

 ## Problem: Only one mesh plays skeletal animation

  ![usdview](screenshots/20220604-usdview-missing-skinned-animation.gif)
- _The monochord doesn't play the correct skinned animation here._
+ _usdview: The monochord doesn't play the correct skinned animation._

 ## Known Issue: Bounds calculations

 This model may have incorrect extents.
 Some viewers may calculate new mesh bounds from the actual skinned data / bones, others may use the provided extents data and thus show only a small part by default.

 ![usdview](screenshots/20220604-usview-wrong-bounds.png)
-_Extents leading to wrong start view.
+_usdview: Extents leading to wrong start view.
 Note the small displayed box gizmo in the center of the model._

 ## License Information